-Multi-Family Resid lential Building Design Standards Feature Standards engineered wood siding, pre-cast concrete, provided that a minimum of 50% of the front elevation shall be clad in mortared masonry.
-B. The front elevation shall comply with the minimum transparency requirements of 30 percent.
-C. In any event, pre-cast concrete panels shall not exceed an area more than 50% of the front elevation.
+Multi-Family Resi dential Building Design Standards Feature Standards minimum of 50% of the front elevation shall be clad in mortared masonry.
+Fiber cement panels are not permitted.
+2. The front elevation shall comply with the minimum transparency requirements of 30 percent.
+G.3.
+In any event, pre-cast concrete panels shall not exceed an area G.3.
+In any event, pre-cast concrete panels shall not exceed an area more than 50% of the front elevation.
 However, precast panels may be utilized if clad to resemble mortared masonry.
-D. All columns, pilasters, and pillars on the front elevation shall be clad in stone, brick, or stucco.
-E. Metal cladding may be permitted on not more than 20% of the front elevation.
-F. Metal grills and thru-air units are not permitted on the front elevation.G.
+Formatted: Bullets and Numbering D.4.
+All columns, pilasters, and pillars on the front elevation shall be clad in stone, brick, or stucco-ornamental metal, wood, stucco, or other material allowed by Planning Director.
+E-5.
+Metal cladding may be permitted on not more than 20% of the front elevation.
+F-6.
+Metal grills and thru-air units are not permitted on the front elevation.
+G-7.
 The front façade must articulate two (2) feet for every 50 feet of facade width.
-Side Elevations A. Side elevations shall be comprised of a minimum 50% mortared masonry.
+Side Elevations 1.-1.
+Side elevations shall be comprised of a minimum 50% mortared masonry.
 Remaining areas shall consist of stone, brick, fiber cement siding, engineered wood siding, or stucco.
-B. The total transparency of each side elevation shall be at least 20% Rear Elevation A. Rear elevations shall be comprised of a minimum 50% mortared masonry.
+All remaining areas shall be clad in one or more of the same materials as those used on the front elevation.
+2. The total transparency of each side elevation shall be at least 20% Rear Elevation Rear elevations shall be comprised of a minimum 50% mortared masonry.
 Remaining areas shall consist of stone, brick, fiber cement siding, engineered wood siding, or stucco.
-Trim A. All trim on all building elevations shall be clad in painted wood, engineered wood, or fiber cement.
-Eaves/Roof Overhangs A. Eaves and roof overhangs shall be a minimum of 12 inches from any exterior surface on all elevations.
-B. Gutters shall not count toward this requirement.
-Foundation A. Foundations shall be a minimum of four (4) inches exposed or such greater amount as required by the Indiana Building Code.
-Window Profiles A. Windows shall not be flush with exterior walls.B.
-Glass shall be inset from the exterior wall and/or frame surface to add relief to the wall surface.
-C. Bay windows or other windows designed to protrude beyond the exterior wall surface are permitted.
-Mechanical Equipment A. All mechanical equipment located on the ground must be screened in the same manner as a dumpster.
-Rooftop mechanical equipment shall not be visible; the visibility of rooftop mechanical equipment shall be measured from the opposite right-of-way or at the adjacent property line when not on right of way, 20 feet off of the ground.
+All remaining areas shall be clad in one or more of the same materials as those used on the side elevation.
+Trim A.1.
+All trim on all building elevations shall be clad in painted wood, engineered wood, or fiber cement.
+Shall complement the building design. • Formatted: Bullets and Numbering Eaves/Roof Overhangs A-1.
+Eaves and roof overhangs shall be a minimum of 12 inches from any exterior surface on all elevations.
+B-2.
+Gutters shall not count toward this requirement. • Formatted: Bullets and Numbering Foundation 1.
+Foundations shall be a minimum of four (4) inches exposed or such greater amount as required by the Indiana Building Code.
+Window Profiles A. 1.
+Windows Window units shall not be perfectly flush with exterior • Formatted: Font color: Text 1, Strikethrough walls.
+2. Glass block shall not be inset from the exterior wall and/used on any front or side elevation. frame surface to add relief to the wall surface.
+Formatted: Bullets and Numbering C.2.
+Bay windows or other windows designed to protrude beyond the 4 Formatted: Bullets and Numbering Mechanical Equipment exterior wall surface are permittedside elevation.
+A. All mechanical equipment located on the ground must be screened in the same manner as a dumpster.
+Rooftop mechanical equipment shall not be Formatted: Font color: Text 1, Strikethrough 12quipment visible; the visibility of rooftop mechanical equipment shall be measured from the opposite right-of-way or at the adjacent property line when not on right of way, 20 feet off of the ground.

-D. Commercial Building Design Standards
+D.-Commercial Building Design Standards

-The following table sets forth required design standards for all new structures containing a commercial use, all new additions to structures containing a commercial use, and alterations to the front elevation of structures containing a commercial use:
+The following table sets forth required design standards for all new structures containing a commercial use, all new additions over 20% GFA to structures containing a commercial use, and alterations to the front elevation of structures containing a commercial use: